rasaford/Website/content/_index.md

 ---

+Hey there, I'm Max and love chatting about all things Computer Vision, Graphics and generally all things Computer Science 💻!

+I'm currently interning at [DisneyResearch|Studios](https://studios.disneyresearch.com/) in Zürich working on movie magic using computer vision.
+During my Master's Degree in Robotics at [ETH Zurich](https://ethz.ch) I did my thesis on extracting pixel-level details with artist friendly meshes from images.
-Currently I'm doing my Master's degree in Robotics at [ETH Zurich](https://ethz.ch) where I'm focussing on robot navigation and planning for autonomous systems.
+Before that, I did my undergraduate degree in Computer Science at [TUM](https://tum.de), where I worked on motion planning for autonomous vehicles.

-In the past, I've worked on motion planning for autonomous vehicles at I6@TUM and did my Bachelor's thesis there.
-You can check it out here.
-Additionally, I've tutored students at both TUM and HdM and worked on 3D Rendering in the advertising industry.
-If you're interested to learn more, hit me up via Email.
+Additionally, I've tutored students in various lectures, worked on 3D rendering in the advertising industry, and am an [avid road cyclist](fun/cycling.jpg)

 ____